renzon/poc-python-decorator/README.md

 Group: Admin
 Receiving Request on path: /notexisting
 404 page not Found

 ```
-The last thing its important notice is that decorator order matters.
+The last thing it's important notice is that decorator order matters.
 Once they are applied down to up, unwanted behavior can occur.
-For example changing `route` and `restrict_to` decorators:
+For example changing `route` and `restrict_to` decorators oder:

 ```python